 As someone who receives dozens of resumes a day, I see a wide range of styles and formats.
 There’s no single right way to write a resume.
-You’ll get lots of opinions on what to do and not to, and many of these opinions will contradict each other.
-Use the best of the best!

 The goal of a resume isn’t to get a job – it’s to set up an interview.
 Don’t include a ton of extra information, references or head shots.
 I like to see personal hobbies that showcase achievement and leadership.
 Avoid controversial topics like politics or religion.